 Ever heard the saying ‘a picture is worth 1000 words’… well it’s not quite the same but in the IB a diagram can be worth a significant number of marks!
-A well labeled and explained diagram can often be key in successfully answering questions so try and have at least one or two ready-to-go for all your topics.
-These help not only to show the examiner that you truly understand what you are talking about, but also gives structure to your thoughts around a topic, aids memorisation and makes sure you include everything related to the diagram.
-When you look at a diagram you have drawn and realise there’s an additional line you haven’t labeled and discussed – that’s when they can save you some sneaky marks!
+A well labelled and explained diagram can often be key in successfully answering questions so try and have at least one or two ready-to-go for all your topics.
+This helps not only to show the examiner that you truly understand what you are talking about but also gives structure to your thoughts around a topic, aids memorisation and makes sure you include everything related to the diagram.
+When you look at a diagram you have drawn and realise there’s an additional line you haven’t labelled and discussed – that’s when they can save you some sneaky marks!

 Top tip 4: Case Studies do not have to be (1) based in the UK , (2) have happened in 500 bc or (3) be the same ones everyone else uses

 Sorry for the long title but I think it gets across (if not succinctly) what I’m trying to say… The best thing about Geography is its relevance to the modern world.
 Everything you see, hear, smell and sense is Geography in some form or another.
 Today’s world should be the inspiration for your case studies and global and local news is your portal into this.
 This is particularly helpful for the HL extension course but is 100% applicable to the course as a whole.
 When you use current affairs for your case studies it achieves 2 key things.
 First, you become way more interested in your studies; this way you tend to remember more, have a greater depth of understanding and be more critical in your thinking.
 Secondly, your essays become 10 times more original and interesting for the examiners.
 It’s a win-win situation.